 Contact us to learn more

-You’ll receive a clear quote covering AED units, installation, and optional maintenance.
+You’ll receive a clear quote covering AED units, installation, and maintenance.
 Once approved, we’ll coordinate with you to book an installation date that suits your schedule.

 Our technicians install your AEDs with correct signage and mounting, following manufacturer guidance and industry best practice.
 We also handle SA Ambulance Registry submissions so your units are visible to first responders.